 The cake sat most of the day in the refrigerator, and it did not dry out at all.
 This gluten free birthday cake stayed moist and delicious.

-*Note, you can easily make this gluten free carrot cake dairy free too.
-Just use a dairy free butter substitute and dairy free cream cheese, like the one by Daiya, for the frosting.
-The carrot cake itself is dairy free, since I use coconut oil instead of butter.
+You can easily make this gluten free carrot cake dairy-free too.
+Just use a dairy-free butter substitute and dairy-free cream cheese, like Kite Hill or Daiya brands, for the frosting.
+The carrot cake itself is dairy-free since I use coconut oil instead of butter.

 Making Gluten Free Carrot Cake with Almond Flour